mdhugge/Pewlett-Hackard-Analysis/README.md

 ## Summary

-Summary: Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
-How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+- How many roles will need to be filled as the "silver tsunami" begins to make an impact?

-Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+- Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

+- We now have a list of all employees eligible for retirement it would be useful to determine the number of employees that are ineligible for retirement.
+This analysis would allow Pewlett-Hackard to see how many employees they will have in the coming years and how to better utilize their current employees.

+- From the list of employees ineligible for retirement, it would be useful to analyze the number of employees that are available in each department.
+Knowing this information would allow Pewlett-Hackard to see which departments will be understaffed and as a result they could hire accordingly.